bjornkeller/MDT-Repository/README.md

 # MDT-Repository
-repository containing package data for Mod Developmant Tools
+Mod Developmant Tools is a linux utility program for making minecraft mods.
+Currently it is just a package manager for handling installation and version control of programs like mcreator, blockbench, etc.